 Once you win your lawsuit, the next part is keeping your recovery.
 If your health insurance paid for the treatment your received, then it is important you know about something called “subrogation.”
 To read more about how to keep your recovery and not hand it over to your insurance company, click here.

 Rafi Law Firm has helped countless clients who have suffered back and neck injuries.
-If you have suffered a back or neck injury, contact us.
+If you have suffered a back and neck injury from a car accident, trucking accident or any other type of accident, contact us.